9names/ThreePM-rs/README.md

-# picolibmp3-rs
+# ThreePM-rs
-Rust bindings for picolibmp3 (WIP)
+Rust bindings for ThreePM - a fixed-point MP3 decoding library written in C

+It supports decoding all MP3 CBR files.
+VBR is not currently supported.

 To update the bindings, install bindgen-cli and run `./ffi/bindgen.sh`